waxdred/GoHotReload/README.md

 ![GoDoc](https://godoc.org/github.com/golang/gddo?status.svg)
 # GoHotReload

-GoHotReload is a program that allows you to track and automatically restart programs when a file is saved.
-It provides an interface to monitor the execution of multiple programs and displays their status.
+GoHotReload is a developer tool that automatically reloads any program whenever a file is saved in the repository.
+It aims to enhance the development experience by eliminating the need for manual restarts during code iterations.

+## Features
+Automatic reloading: GoHotReload monitors the repository for any changes in the codebase and triggers an automatic reload of the program when a file is saved.

 ## Table of Contents
 - [Prerequisite](#Prerequisite)